tarasenk/json-parser/README.md

 # json_parser

 A JSON parser written from scratch in Rust with no external dependencies.
-Built as a learning project to get hands-on with Rust while implementing something non-trivial.

 ## How it works